elastic/elastic-charts/api/charts.api.md

     value?: string | number;
 }

+// Warning: (ae-missing-release-tag) "SeriesNameConfigOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface SeriesNameConfigOptions {
     delimiter?: string;
     names?: SeriesNameConfig[];
 }

+// Warning: (ae-missing-release-tag) "SeriesNameFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type SeriesNameFn = (series: XYChartSeriesIdentifier, isTooltip: boolean) => SeriesName;

+// Warning: (ae-missing-release-tag) "SeriesScales" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface SeriesScales {
     timeZone?: string;